 Table of Contents

-Don’t wait to figure this stuff out.
-Get everything current and unload those worries from your brain because the time to make any needed organizational changes is now: delays could cost you in more ways than one.
+Don’t wait to figure out the logistics.
+Get everything current and unload those worries from your brain because the time to make any needed organizational changes is now.

-Small businesses need to crunch numbers and analyze cash flow in order to make smart financial holiday decisions.
+Small businesses need to crunch numbers and analyze cash flow to make smart financial holiday decisions.
 If you’re not sure how to calculate your cash flow, check out our post on how to analyze cash flow for your business.

 - How much do I expect to earn?